MODNet -- accurate and interpretable property predictions for limited materials datasets by feature selection and joint-learning: Results

-The lowest mean absolute error and variance is systematically found for the MODNet models, with a slight ($\sim8$\%) gain in accuracy for our joint-learning approach, more noticeable at lower training sizes.
+The lowest mean absolute error and variance is systematically found for the MODNet models, with a significant ($\sim8$\%) gain in accuracy for our joint-learning approach, more noticeable at lower training sizes.
 The RF approaches are performing worst in our tests, with a large spread and maximum error, especially when considering only the composition.
 This is confirmed by a subsequent analysis of the features retained by the selection algorithm (see below): typically, the bond lengths are an important feature.
-Besides the MODNet models, AllNet, which is also based on physical descriptors, provides rather good results.
-In fact, at 1100 samples AllNet approaches MODNet, meaning that feature selection is less useful when increasing data size.
+Besides the MODNet models, AllNet, which is also based on physical descriptors, provides a baseline to measure the gain in performance achieved thanks to feature selection.
+In Figure~\ref{fig:samp_analysis} and even more clearly in Supplementary Figure~7 of the Supplementary Information, it can be seen that the usefulness of feature selection decreases with the training size.
+While, for 200 training samples, the gain is $\sim$12\%, it reduces to $\sim$5\% for 1000 training samples.

 It is worth noting that, at the lower end of the training-set size (see 200 samples), SISSO has a comparable error with the other methods while offering a simpler analytic formula, which can be valuable.
 However, when increasing the training-set size, its error distribution does not seem to improve significantly in contrast with the other methods.
 Furthermore, contrary to m-MODNet, m-SISSO does not seem to provide any noticeable improvement with respect to SISSO in this example.
-Additional discussion on this comparison is provided in Sec.~H.1. of the Supplemental Material~\cite{supplemental}.

-Beyond increasing accuracy, the m-MODNet is also convenient for constructing a single model for multiple properties, hence speeding up training and prediction time.
-The test MAEs obtained on the other vibrational properties and temperatures are given in the Supplemental Material~\cite{supplemental}.
+The m-MODNet was trained on four vibrational properties from 5 to 800~K: entropy, enthalpy, specific heat and Helmholtz free energy.
+Although the vibrational entropy at 305~K was systematically used to compare against other models, excellent performance was also found on the other properties.
+Table~\ref{tab:benchmark_thermo} contains the MAE for these four properties at 25, 305 and 705~K. Typical values of the corresponding properties found in the dataset are also given to compare against the error.
+As an example, we illustrate the prediction on Li$_2$O in Figure~\ref{fig:thermo_pred_ex}, which is a good representation of the typical observed error.